Animadversio/ActMax-Optimizer-Dev/index.md

 ## Optimizer Development and Analysis for Activation Maximization

-This is the project page for the project for testing and developing black box optimizers for searching for optimal images for neurons in artifical and biological neurons.
+This is the project page for testing and developing black box optimizers for searching for optimal images for neurons in artifical and biological neurons.

 ### Rationale